 Hannah and Grace were horrified when they learned about the health risks of FGM at school and ran away from their Maasai village, only returning when they had received the promise that they would not be cut.
 The chief let the girls speak up about it and their passion convinced the community to abandon FGM.
 No girl has been cut since.

 Read more of Ann-Marie’s remarkable story in her book Overcoming (Monarch).
-All profits from its sale go towards ending FGM.
 To find out more about 28 Too Many, visit: 28toomany.org